-3. Create the local maps for your system.

-4. Start the automount daemon by using the NFS Configuration Application.
-See Section 8.3.2 for information on starting automount.
+- 3. Create the local maps for your system. - 4.
+Start the automount daemon by using the NFS Configuration Application.
+See Section 8.3.2 for information on starting the automount daemon.

 When the automount daemon starts, it uses the local auto.master file to determine the location of other maps, their local mount points, and the mount options.